npalex/Lid-driven-cavity-Jeffrey-fluid/README.md

 $$ \nabla^2 p^{n+1} = \frac{1}{\Delta t} \left( \frac{\partial \widetilde u_{i,j}}{\partial x} + \frac{\partial \widetilde v_{i,j}}{\partial y} \right) ,$$

-which is then discretized with Nuemann boundary conditions to produce a system of linear equations, $Ax = b$.
+which is then discretized with Neumann boundary conditions to produce a system of linear equations, $Ax = b$.
 However, the matrix $A$ is singular because the equation set has an inifinite number of solutions within an arbitrary reference pressure.
 Hence, a ficticious source term $C_0 p^{n+1}$ has been added with proportionality constant $C_0$, which is defined on the order of 1e-9 to render the influence of the source negligble, so that $A$ is non-singular.